Old Testament messianic prophecies quoted in the New Testament: Overview: prophecy and biblical scholarship

-25: but had no marital relations with her until she had borne a son; and he named him Jesus.

-The quotation at verse 23 is from Isaiah 7:14, in which the prophet Isaiah tells King Ahaz to ask a sign from God that Ahaz's enemies will not be permitted to destroy him; Ahaz refuses, and Isaiah tells the king that he will have the sign whether he asks for it or not:

-7:13 "Listen, house of David!
-Is it not enough to try the patience of men?
-Will you also try the patience of my God?

-7:14 therefore the Lord himself shall give you a sign: the maiden is with child and she will bear a son, and will call his name Immanuel.
+An example of one is Matthew 1:23: "'Look, the virgin shall conceive and bear a son, and they shall name him Emmanuel,' which means, 'God is with us.'".
+This references Isaiah 7:14: "therefore the Lord himself shall give you a sign: the maiden is with child and she will bear a son, and will call his name Immanuel".

-7:15 By the time he learns to reject the bad and choose the good, he will be eating curds and honey.

-7:16 For before the child knows to reject the bad and choose the good, desolation will come upon the land of the two kings before whom you now cower."

-The word translated here as "maiden" is almah, meaning a young woman of childbearing age rather than a virgin.
-Matthew, however, used the Greek translation of Isaiah rather than the Hebrew original, and the word that appears there is parthenos, meaning virgin.
+The Hebrew word translated here as "maiden" is almah, meaning a young woman who is ripe for marriage, i.e. aged less than 13, or between 12 and 14 years old, according to other sources, rather than a virgin.
+Matthew, however, used the Septuagint text of Isaiah rather than the Masoretic Text, and the word that appears there is παρθένος (parthenos), meaning virgin.

 Prophecies Christians consider fulfilled

 Daniel 9:24–27

 The general scholarly view is that the author of Daniel is writing a contemporaneous account of the Maccabean Revolt c.
 167 BCE and the "an anointed one shall be cut off" refers to the murder of the high priest Onias III; the "abomination that desolates" refers to Antiochus IV Epiphanes erecting a statue of Zeus in the Temple.

 References to "most holy", "anointed one" and "prince" have been interpreted by Christians as speaking of Jesus, and the phrase "anointed one shall be cut off" as pointing to his crucifixion, the "troops of the prince who is to come" being taken to refer to the Romans who destroyed Jerusalem and the Temple in 70 AD.